feathersjs/docs/guides/step-by-step/basic-feathers/a-ha.md

 - This makes frontend development **significantly** easier.
 - It allows you to share code between the server and the frontend.

-## The **"ah-ha"** moment
+## The **"a-ha!"** moment

-The "ah-ha" moment comes when you start to realize the significance of these features.
+The "a-ha!" moment comes when you start to realize the significance of these features.
 Enormous amounts of boilerplate simply disappear.

 > You might now start to appreciate why people are enthusiastic about Feathers.